reachjainrahul/testrepo/README.md

 * [Golang](https://go.dev/dl/): Nephe is developed and tested with go version 1.17.
+* [Docker](https://docs.docker.com/install/): Nephe is developed and tested with Docker 20.10.17.
 * [Antrea](https://github.com/antrea-io/antrea/): Provides Antrea
   NetworkPolicy (ANP) CRD, a controller that computes ANP spans, and an agent as K8s CNI.